 *Energy Blockages & Skin Health.
 The main function of the skin is to act as a physical, chemical and antimicrobial defense system.
 Liver-related toxic stress includes headaches, dry skin, bags under the eyes, fluid retention under the skin, and skin problems anywhere.
 “Studies have shown that both stress and gut inflammation can impair blood flow and the integrity and protective function of the epidermal barrier.”
 (8)

-Dehydration causes stress on all organs in the body.
+Dehydration causes stress on all organs in the body, including our skin.
 Less water in the body means less moisture for the skin.
 Most Americans are chronically dehydrated.
-Drinking water helps with energy expenditure and more.(10)
+Drinking water helps with energy expenditure, brain power, and more.(10)

 The connection between nutrition and skin aging has been an interesting research field from ancient times to today.
 Skin aging consists of two distinct processes.
 The first is intrinsic skin aging, (how our organs age) and the second is extrinsic skin aging.

-We view extrinsic skin aging as the results from environmental influences, such as UV rays, EMFs, smoking, air-pollution, sleep deprivation, and toxic scents.
-A huge problem is found in dryer sheets scents that disrupt hormones, the human brain, and zap our energy.
+Extrinsic skin aging is the results from environmental influences, such as UV rays, EMFs, smoking, air-pollution, sleep deprivation, and toxic scents.
+A huge problem is found in toxic scents such as dryer sheets, that disrupt hormones, the human brain, and zap our energy.
 (3)

 1-Decide~ which information is important enough to read, watch, or pay attention to.
 Decline hours of useless TV programs.